shufflingB/learning_k8s_owncloud/README.md

 `minikube service owncloud` should open default browser.

-Log in as user 'admin' with password as set in step 2 above.
+Log in as username 'admin' with password as set in step 2 above.